riteshbachhar/Fraud-detection-using-AI/README.md

 1.  **Temporal Update (RNN):** First, each node's "memory" was updated.
 A **GRU cell** took the node's hidden state from the previous snapshot ($h_{t-1}$) and combined it with its features from the *current* snapshot ($x_t$).
 This produced a "proposed" hidden state ($h'_{t}$) that captured the node's individual temporal patterns.

 2.  **Spatial Update (GNN):** Next, these "proposed" states were passed through a **3-layer GraphSAGE network**.
 This performed spatial message passing, where each node aggregated the states of its neighbors.
-Stacking three layers allowed the model to "see" up to 3 hops away, so the final node embedding ($h_t$) was spatially-aware and contains information from its local network neighborhood.
+Stacking three layers allowed the model to "see" up to 3 hops away, so the final node embedding ($h_t$) was spatially-aware and contained information from its local network neighborhood.

 3.  **Edge-Level Classification (MLP):** Finally, to make a prediction for a specific transaction (edge), the model **concatenated** three vectors:
     * The final embedding of the **sender node ($h_i$)**
     * The final embedding of the **receiver node ($h_j$)**
     * The features of the **transaction itself ($edge\_{attr}$)**

-    This combined vector was fed into a multi-layer perceptron (MLP) that outputs a single "fraud score" (logit), which was then used to compute the loss.
+    This combined vector was fed into a multi-layer perceptron (MLP) that outputed a single "fraud score" (logit), which was then used to compute the loss.

 ---